 Why not take the first step today - here are some ways for everyone to help, no matter where you live:

 - Learn all about Koalas and their problems.
 If you do this you will be better equipped to know how to help, and you can teach your friends and family about it, too.

 - Write a letter to a newspaper with your concerns about Koalas.
 By doing this you are letting others know that Koalas need help.
 Then THEY may want to help, too.

 - Write a letter to a politician to tell them of your concerns about destruction of Koala habitat.
 Politicians represent the people and have the final say about issues affecting Koalas.
 Remember, governments, like the rest of us, are learning all the time.
 They must also be reminded about the Koala’s needs and be persuaded that these needs are important.
-You can find the addresses of some politicians here.

 - Encourage friends & family to recycle and use public transport instead of cars, try not to use chemicals in your house and garden, use less water and take reusable cloth bags when out shopping instead of accepting plastic bags.

 - Encourage your class to make up a list of recycling ideas for things to do in your homes, classroom and neighbourhood such as saying “No” to plastic bags and starting a tree planting program in your school grounds.
 Once a week, you could set aside a time where each student tells the class what they did for the environment that week.
 Collect ideas and post it in your classroom so everyone can be inspired.
 Encourage other people - because you care, you might inspire others to care, too!

 You can support the work of the Australian Koala Foundation